 Retract the 2x Azimuth (Azi) Adjustment Screws from both sides to leave ample space for the alignment peg to fit in between the 2 Azi Adjustment Screws.
 Remove the 2x Azi Locking Screws, with washers, from the mount base.
 Secure the mount head by tightening the Azi Locking Screws into the M6 holes on the tripod.
-An Allen wrench is included for convenience.
+Use the included Allen wrench if needed.

-Figure 14.
+Figure 17.
 Attach the mount